 Most often, microservices rely on container technology.
 As such, securing the containers, both internally and externally, is one way of reducing the attack surface and the risks.
 Ideally, aiming at the least privilege security principle is a good practice and requires a combination of strategies including but not limited to;

-- Avoid running services and anything else using the
+Avoid running services and anything else using the sudo or privileged accounts.

 It is also vital to ensure that container images do not have any vulnerabilities or security issues.
 A regular security and vulnerability scanning of the containers will help to identify risks.